INTRODUCTION

 Demographic Assumptions

 The CIP is based on demographic assumptions based on data from Moody's Analytics and Woods & Poole Economics and are based on fiscal and economic data and analyses used or prepared by the Department of Finance.
-This forecast predicts that the County will continue to experience steady population growth.
-Besides general population changes, demographic forecasts anticipate the greatest enrollment growth shifting from the elementary school to the middle and high school levels.
+This forecast predicts that the County will continue to experience population growth.
+Besides general population changes, demographic forecasts anticipate a gradual decline in public school enrollment, mirroring statewide enrollment trends.

 Debt Capacity